Skip to content

 What is Focusmate?

-When you launch the app, you’ll see a calendar where you can book 50-minute sessions.
-The app then pairs you with a partner who also wants to get things done during that session.
-You then spend 50 minutes over video with your partner.
-Before your session, you explain your goals.
-After 50 minutes, reflect on how the session went.
+When you launch the app, you’ll see a calendar where you can book 25/50/75-minute sessions.
+The app then pairs you with a partner who also wants to get things done.
+You then spend 25/50/75 minutes over video with your partner.
+Before your session, you explain your goals to your partner.
+After the session is up, reflect on how the session went.

-If you’ve had a gym partner before, showing up to the gym is a must, or you’ll let your partner down, and they’ll think you’re a jerk.
-Focusmate does precisely that - if you don’t show up, you’ll let someone down.
+It's similar to having a gym partner.
+When you agree to workout with your gymbro, you have to show up, or they'll think you're a jerk.
+Focusmate does precisely that - if you don’t show up to your session, you’ll let someone down.

 Why does Focusmate work?

 1. When you schedule a Focusmate session, you’re committing to complete your tasks ahead of time.
-This is called a precommitment.
-It improves our productive output because we’ve prepared for and accommodated the goal ahead of time.
+This is called a precommitment, and it improves our productive output because we’ve prepared for and accommodated the goal ahead of time.

-2. Scheduling Focusmate sessions are a form of implementation intentions.
-Implementation intentions are being specific on what to do and how you will do it.
-Research shows that those who use implementation intentions are 2-3 times more likely to go through with their plan compared to those who didn’t
+2. Scheduling Focusmate sessions are a form of implementation intention.
+It is being specific on what to do and how you will do it.
+By using implementation intentions, you are 2-3 times more likely to go through with your plan. (or at least the research showed that)

-6. It makes work more enjoyable.
-A sense of solidarity with another human being makes work more enjoyable.
-There’s a sense of camaraderie when you know you’re doing hard things with another person across the screen.
+5. It also makes work more enjoyable.
+A sense of solidarity with another human being is makes whatever demons you're fighting a little more bearable.
+Whether it's filing your taxes, going through email, or budgeting your money, there’s a sense of camaraderie when you know you’re doing hard things with another person across the screen.

 Tips on using Focusmate

 1. Schedule sessions 24 hours in advance.
-Research shows you’re more likely to follow through with your plans if you set intentions in advance.
+You’re more likely to follow through with your plans if you set intentions in advance.

 2. Prioritise, then execute.
 If you haven’t prioritised your important tasks in a session, be sure to do so before jumping into work.